 Be upfront about anything else going on at home so the school faculty understands the toll that other factors are having on your child.
 A child can only learn when his or her emotional needs are being met first.
 Get everyone on the same page and ask for the support your child needs.

 Anytime there is a meeting about your child, it is a very emotional thing.
 Try to remember that the teachers sitting before you are doing this because they love their students.
 Know they are on the same team as you.

 Do not tell them what you think they are doing wrong or what your child has come home telling you they said.
 You don’t tell a surgeon how to do their job because you had surgery once.
 You shouldn’t tell an educator how to educate because you were once a student.
 This IEP meeting is not the time to vent.
 I promise you 99% of teachers are doing their very best.
 Your child’s lack of success probably isn’t anyone’s fault at all.

 We, as parents, cannot look at our children as trophies.
 They are not perfect, they are not without hardships (thank goodness), and they are definitely not mini versions of us.
 This is the time they are looking to us to see how we deal with difficulties.
 They are going to eventually mimic that- good or bad.

 It’s time to believe the best of our children.
-They want to succeed even if they are failing.
-They want to pass Algebra 2, I promise you.
+They want to succeed, even if they are failing.
 They also want to be loved with grace and not by their performance.
 When your child does poorly in school, rally behind them and cheer them on.
 When they get bad grades, offer them the support to improve.
 Let them know that hard work will help them achieve their goals and you believe they can do it.